DragosSHD/blogjet/README.md

 ## Technical details

 Blogjet is built using Node.js for server runtime and Express as the web framework.
 CRUD operations on data models are implemented through API endpoints to provide future compatibility with a potential UI library like React.
-SEO features are aided by the posibility of specifying keywords for each post, which will be included as metadata.
+SEO features are aided by the possibility of specifying keywords for each post, which will be included as metadata.

 Pages of this application have a minimal loading time as server side rendering was used with [Embedded JavaScript templating](https://ejs.co).